hamishwillee/dronecode_csd_dsk/README.md

-# Dronecode Camera Server SDK
+# Camera Streaming Daemon (Documentation Source Code)

-The Dronecode Camera Server (a.k.a. *Camera Streaming Daemon*) is an extensible Linux camera server for interfacing cameras with the Dronecode platform via MAVLink and RTSP.
+The *Camera Streaming Daemon* (CSD) is an extensible Linux camera server for interfacing any camera with the [Dronecode Platform](https://www.dronecode.org/) via MAVLink and RTSP.

 This repository contains the source code for the SDK documentation: